Many or all companies we feature compensate us. Compensation and editorial

 There are two main ways to strengthen your private student loan application to avoid future denials:

-1. Ask a friend or relative with a strong credit history to act as your cosigner.
-The better your cosigner’s credit history, the more likely you are to be approved.
+1. Add a cosigner with a strong credit history.
+The better your cosigner’s credit history, the more likely you will be approved.

 Keep in mind that cosigning splits the responsibility for the loans.
-If you default, the lender may come after the cosigner for repayment, and their credit scores may take a hit.
-Choose a cosigner who not only has a good credit history but who is also comfortable accepting this risk.
+If you default, the lender may pursue the cosigner for repayment, and their credit scores may suffer.
+Choose a cosigner who not only has a good credit history but is also comfortable accepting this risk.

-• Make payments on time, especially to debt accounts that report to the credit bureaus.
+• Make timely payments, especially to debt accounts that report to the credit bureaus.

 • Check your credit reports for errors.
 Dispute any mistakes or inaccuracies you find.

-• Reduce existing debt levels if you owe balances on credit cards, loans, or other lines of credit.
+• Reduce debt levels if you owe balances on credit cards or other loans.

 • Get a secured credit card to build a credit history if you don’t yet have one.

-Remember that every private lender is different when it comes to who they’re willing to approve.
-Shop around to compare eligibility requirements, as well as the loan rates and terms being offered.
+Remember that every private lender is different regarding who they’re willing to approve.
+Shop around to compare eligibility requirements, loan rates, and terms.

 What to do if you don’t qualify for a loan

-If you’ve applied for federal and/or private student loans and been denied for both, you still have options.
+You still have options if you’ve applied for federal and private student loans and been denied both.
 Some of the avenues you might explore include:

 • Scholarships: Scholarships can provide free money for school.
 Some are merit-based; others are need-based.
-You can search for scholarships online or visit your school’s financial aid office to see if there are any school-specific options available.
+You can search for scholarships online or visit your school’s financial aid office to see if any school-specific options are available.

 • Grants: Like scholarships, grants give you free money to pay for school.
-In most cases, grants are need-based, rather than merit-based.
-You can apply for federal Pell Grants by completing the FAFSA, and search online or contact your school’s financial aid office for other grant opportunities.
+In most cases, grants are need-based rather than merit-based.
+You can apply for federal Pell Grants by completing the FAFSA, searching online, or contacting your school’s financial aid office for other grant opportunities.

 • Work study: Work-study programs allow you to earn money to pay for school in exchange for working in an approved setting.
 You can apply for federal work-study by completing the FAFSA.

 You’re not limited to just one of these funding sources.
-The more scholarships, grants, and work study opportunities you apply for, the more money you might be able to obtain for school.
+The more scholarships, grants, and work-study opportunities you apply for, the more money you can obtain for school.

 Best practices for applying for student loans